kalyanmulampaka/spring-data-jdbc-codegen/README.md

-Spring Data Jdbc Codegen Tool
+Spring Data JDBC Codegen Tool
 =============================

 This is a simple code generator tool to scaffold the spring data jdbc dao classes.